 For a bug report, a feature request or other suggestions, please send email to bug-automake@gnu.org.
 This will then open a new bug in the bug tracker (https://debbugs.gnu.org/automake).
-Be sure to include the versions of Autoconf and Automake that you use.
+Be sure to include the versions of Autoconf and Automake that you use and the kind of system you're on.
 Ideally, post a minimal Makefile.am and configure.ac that reproduces the problem you encounter.
 If you have encountered test suite failures, please attach the test-suite.log file.